fahlerile/fahlerile/README.md

 Hello!
 My name is Kirill.

-I am currently working on [my software rasterizer](https://www.github.com/fahlerile/rasterizer) and learning computer graphics.
+I am a high school student and I am currently working on [my software rendering pipeline](https://www.github.com/fahlerile/srp) and learning the basics of computer graphics.

-Telegram: `@kitrofimov`

-Discord: `@fahlerile`